symfony/symfony-docs/book/forms.rst

 format.
 Symfony2 comes with many build-in types that will be discussed shortly (see :ref:`book-forms-type-reference`).

-Now that the form has been created, the next step is to render it in a template.
-To render the form, you should pass a special form "view" object to your template (see the ``$form->createView()`` in the controller above).
-By using this object - and a set of form helper functions - you can easily render your form:
+Now that the form has been created, the next step is to render it.
+This can be easily done by passing a special form "view" object to your template (see the ``$form->createView()`` in the controller above) and using a set of form helper functions:

 .. configuration-block::